AyrA/WinOneRNG/README.md

 FileGen will append random data to it, if it is too short for the specified size (/S argument).
 If it is the same length or longer, it is skipped.

+# concat

+This is a simple file concatenation utility.
+It can work with advanced wildcards like ```C:\Users\*\Documents\report_201?_*.xls```.
+The example would concat all report excel files from 2010 to 2019 from any users document folder.

+A ```?``` represents exactly 1 character

+A ```*``` represents 0 or more characters

+To make masks with "at least X chars" use X times a ```?``` in the name before using ```*```

+Example: ```..\???*.exe``` will find all exe files from the parent directory with at least 3 chars before the file extension.

+## memory usage

+It uses an internal 512 MB buffer, which will greatly increase concat speed.
+The effect is not noticeable on very fast harddrives or SSD Drives.
+My computer at home has a rotary disk, that is too slow for my internet connection.

+5400 RPM with a 200 Mbit/s torrent download (random writes) is simply clogging the drive.

+If you suffer the same issue, use this tool, otherwise a ```CMD.EXE /C COPY /B *.bin test.rnd``` will be as fast or even faster than this tool.

+## Usage

+No command line help available.
+Supply 2 or more arguments.
+The last argument is the output file, which is deleted if it exists, the other arguments are assumed to be either single files or file masks.
+If a file cannot be found or a mask yields 0 results, the application terminates without touching the output file.

+## MaskMatch.cs

+This is the magic class, that supports masks on multiple directory levels.
+Feel free to use it in your own projects.
+It will work with relative paths as well as with absolute paths.
+The return value is matching to how you specified the argument (relative/absolute).